 Overall, the project is expected to result in additional air emissions for either alternative under consideration.
 However, this effect is not expected to cause a degradation of local air quality, as emissions would be negligible, and temporary.
 The Class II air quality designation for the National Lakeshore would not be affected by the proposal.
-Further, because the Class II air quality would not be affected, there would be no unacceptable impacts Further, the maximum allowable concentrations of Class II pollutants would not be exceeded.
+Further, because the Class II air quality would not be affected, there would be no unacceptable impacts; the proposed actions are consistent with the Decision Making Requirements of 1.4.7.1 of NPS Management Policies (2006).
+Further, the maximum allowable concentrations of Class II pollutants would not be exceeded.